Huzuntu/Courier-Tracking-System/README.md

 1. Once the Docker containers are running, you can access the Kafka UI at http://localhost:7777.
 2. You can use the Kafka UI to monitor Kafka topics and see logs of courier events being published to the output topic.

-## Future Enhancements
-1. Unit Testing: I will implement unit tests using JUnit and Mockito to ensure the reliability of the services.
-2. API Security: I plan to add security layers such as OAuth2 or JWT authentication for protected endpoints.